Tanjirokamado12/Vii-no-ma/Patching.md

 ![Capture d’écran 2025-01-06 204314](https://github.com/user-attachments/assets/1b337340-c4b4-4b35-b742-c442cae8fd1f)

-Remplace https://wmp2v3.wapp.wii.com/ With http:// ipv4 or 127.0.0.1/ (if you use dolphin set 127.0.0.1 or is a real wii set your ip (go to CMD and IPConfig and search IPv4 adress ))
+Remplace https://wmp2v3.wapp.wii.com/ With http:// ipv4 or 127.0.0.1/ (if you use dolphin set 127.0.0.1 or is a real wii in JAPANESE set your ip (go to CMD and IPConfig and search IPv4 adress ))

 Find .img and remplace that with .jpg